One of South Korea’s largest distribution centers handles over 700 kinds of dry and frozen foods under one roof

 Goal is cost reduction of labor and distribution

 The new integrated and systemized center has a processing capability as high as the other multiple centers.
 The new center covers 60% of the product volume in the Seoul metropolitan area.
-Delivery to other distribution centers is scheduled at a fixed time once a day.
-The center is dedicated solely to retailers, which is a first for the company.
 The automation of the new center is expected to result in significant cost reduction through lower labor costs, as well as batch-processing of products and efficient collection delivery.
 The new center also optimizes inventory by managing accurate information through a computer control.

 Safe and fresh products can be supplied